ex0dus-0x/ex0dus-0x.github.io/_posts/2020-09-13-boa-reversing.md

 Once we filter out relevant source files by checking against a dataset of known Python dependencies, a `BoaDecompiler`, which is simply an abstraction over the `uncompyle6` tool's API, helps recover the source code, stores them on disk serverside, and uses the [Bandit](https://bandit.readthedocs.io/en/latest/) static analysis engine to find security issues. by leveraging Bandit, we can automatically discover any pressing security issues early on, which may provide primitives for further exploitation.

 At this stage, the analysis is complete, and we want to store the information recovered from this process. **boa** zips the workspace directory that it has been working with serverside, and uploads it to an AWS S3 bucket.
-The URL to the object, and any global metadata (ie updated total number of sources files recovered, issues found, etc.) will be updated to a SQLite database, which is used to retrieve the entry per analysis result in order to generate a report for the user when requested.
+The URL to the object, and any global metadata (i.e updated total number of sources files recovered, issues found, etc.) will be updated to a SQLite database, which is used to retrieve the entry per analysis result in order to generate a report for the user when requested.

 ### Demo